Biometix/biometix.github.io/getting_started/getting_started.md

 ## Report

-To help you get a high level understanding of the output data, BQAT can produce a brief [EDA report](https://biometix.github.io/playbook/cli.html#quality-report) on those assessment metrics.
+To help you get a high level understanding of the output data, BQAT can produce a brief [EDA report](https://biometix.github.io/cookbook/cli.html#quality-report) on those assessment metrics.

-## Advance Support